Bloody Sunday (film)

-Bloody Sunday is a 2002 Irish film written and directed by Paul Greengrass based around the 1972 "Bloody Sunday" shootings in Derry, Northern Ireland.
+Bloody Sunday is a 2002 film written and directed by Paul Greengrass based around the 1972 "Bloody Sunday" shootings in Derry, Northern Ireland.
 Although produced by Granada Television as a TV film, it premiered at the Sundance Film Festival on 16 January, a few days before its screening on ITV on 20 January, and then in selected London cinemas from 25 January.

-Though set in Derry, the film was mostly shot in Ballymun in North Dublin, with some location scenes were shot in Derry, in Guildhall Square and in Creggan on the actual route of the march in 1972.
+Bloody Sunday is an international co-production of the United Kingdom and Ireland.
+Though set in Derry, the film was mostly shot in Ballymun in North Dublin.
+Some location scenes were shot in Derry, in Guildhall Square and in Creggan on the actual route of the march in 1972.

 Content

 The film was inspired by Don Mullan's politically influential book Eyewitness Bloody Sunday (Wolfhound Press, 1997).
 The drama shows the events of the day through the eyes of Ivan Cooper, an SDLP Member of the Parliament of Northern Ireland who was a central organiser of the Northern Ireland Civil Rights Association march in Derry on 30 January 1972.
 The march ended when British Army paratroopers fired on the demonstrators, killing thirteen and wounding another who died four and a half months later.
 In addition to the deaths, fourteen other people were wounded.

 A live version of "Sunday Bloody Sunday" by U2 plays over the closing credits.